-“A social documentary photography project done in partnership with Shelter which gives a voice to the voiceless in society.
-Through iconic images and personal testimony Outsiders engages a broad public with the stories of people who are experiencing bad housing and homelessness and provides insights into this growing problem from the perspective of those who are living it.
+“A social documentary photography project done in partnership with Shelter which aims to amplify the voices of people with lived experience of homelessness.
+Through photography and personal testimony Outsiders will engage a broad public with the stories of people who are experiencing bad housing and homelessness and provide insights into this growing problem from the perspective of those who are living it.
 Outsiders encourages marginalised communities to share their stories and challenges public preconceptions about those they come across on the street.”

 They all have a story, but nobody is listening.
 It is time to change all that.

 A growing problem